At least 170 U.S. hospitals face major flood risk. Experts say Trump is making it worse.

 "I hope it doesn't happen in my lifetime," she said, "but frankly, I'd be surprised.
 The water is coming."

-CBS News correspondent David Schechter and photojournalist Chance Horner contributed to this report.
+CBS News correspondent David Schechter, photojournalist Chance Horner and producer Aparna Zalani contributed to this report.

 KFF Health News is a national newsroom that produces in-depth journalism about health issues and is one of the core operating programs at KFF — the independent source for health policy research, polling, and journalism.